 Why Do Cardiac Surgery Keloids Form?

-Keloids are a type of scar that results from an abnormal wound-healing response to skin trauma or injury.
+Keloids are a type of scar that results from an abnormal wound-healing response to skin trauma or injury and excessive collagen production.
 They are fairly common, affecting about 10% of the population.
 Anything from a minor cut or scrape to an open heart surgery wound can lead to the development of a keloid.
-Moreover, keloid scars can happen anywhere in the body, but those who are prone to keloids usually get them on the upper chest, earlobes (especially after they have been pierced), neck, and shoulders.
+Moreover, keloid scars can happen anywhere in the body, but those who are prone to keloids usually get them on the chest region, earlobes (especially after they have been pierced), neck, and shoulders.

 Post-heart surgery keloid scars can grow far beyond the initial surgical wound.
 Some of them are itchy, but they are rarely painful.
-In appearance, keloids can look thick and raised lumpy, flesh-colored, red, purple, or bright pink.
+In appearance, keloids can look thick and raised lumpy, flesh-colored, red, purple, and bright pink, or with darker pigmentation.
 And while surgical scars are not generally harmful to your physical health, they can cause quite a bit of emotional distress and may negatively affect your self-image and self-esteem.

-Everyone can develop keloids, but some populations carry a high risk than others:
+Everyone can develop keloids, but some populations carry a high risk of the appearance of scars than others:

 - Patients under 30 years of age